AbhayJayani/Amazon-Clone/README.md

 - **CSS** - Handles styling and layout.
 - **Font Awesome** - Used for icons in the user interface.

-## Live Demo

-You can view the live demo of this project [here](https://your-live-demo-url.com).
-(Replace with actual URL if available)

 ## Installation